What Is Gear Ratio and Gear Inches on A Fixie? (Explained)

 What is a 1-to-1 gear ratio bike?

-A 1-to-1 ratio means the sprockets on the chainring and the rear cog will have equal teeth. hens on a one-to-one basis (1:1).
+A 1-to-1 ratio means the sprockets on the chainring and the rear cog will have equal teeth.
+This is relevant to geared bikes, not fixed-gear bikes.

 Conclusion